Dev-Jace/pokedex/README.md

  - Refactor your code to organize it better and make it more testable
  - Keep pokemon in a "party" and allow them to level up
  - Allow for pokemon that are caught to evolve after a set amount of time
+ - - alternately use an exp gauge to follow the games better
  - Persist a user's Pokedex to disk so they can save progress between sessions
  - Use the PokeAPI to make exploration more interesting.
 For example, rather than typing the names of areas, maybe you are given choices of areas and just type "left" or "right"
  - - alternately, use current location to dictate what location you can go to next